GENDER AND TRANSFORMATION: WOMEN IN EUROPE WORKSHOP

 “Gender and Resistance in Europe”

-The GENDER and TRANSFORMATION: WOMEN in EUROPE Workshop—a project at New York University with support from the Network of East-West Women—invites speakers to submit proposals for Friday afternoon talks for the next academic year at the NYU Center for European and Mediterranean Studies.
+GENDER and TRANSFORMATION: WOMEN in EUROPE Workshop—a project at New York University with support from the Network of East-West Women—invites speakers to submit proposals for Friday afternoon talks for the Spring semester at the NYU Center for European and Mediterranean Studies.

 The workshop is an informal and friendly group of about 20 feminist scholars, activists, and journalists who have been meeting for more than two decades and are knowledgeable about the region.
 This is the perfect space to present recent theoretical and/or critical work, empirical research, and critical and scholarly reflections on your activism.

 We offer a small honorarium.
 We regret that we cannot cover transportation expenses to New York City or offer assistance for visas or accommodations.

 To propose a talk, please e-mail the following to Nanette Funk (Nfunk@brooklyn.cuny.edu) and Sonia Jaffe Robbins (email@example.com):